 merge() function, which is built into R, but that function is slower than the

 dplyr functions and requires us to manually set the matching columns.

 We want to keep all rows in sf_neighborhoods (keep all neighborhoods) so we can use

 left_join(sf_neighborhoods, suicide_agg).
-Let’s save the results into a new data.frame called sf_neighborhoods_suicide.
+Let’s assign the results to a new data set called sf_neighborhoods_suicide.

 If we look at

-summary() again for number_suicides we can see that there are now 2 rows with NAs.
+summary() again for number_suicides we can see that there are now two rows with NAs.
 These are the neighborhoods where there were no suicides so they weren’t present in the suicide_agg data.

 We need to convert these values to 0.
 We will use the